loadero/loadero-python/README.md

 ### Getting Results

-After the test run finishes execution the `run` object already contains many usefull attributes that may be used in result analysis.
-The attributes are stored on `run.params` field. `run.params` is an `RunParams` object from `loadero_python.resources.run` module.
+After the test run finishes execution, the `run` object already contains many useful attributes that may be used in result analysis.
+The attributes are stored on the `run.params` field. `run.params` is an `RunParams` object from `loadero_python.resources.run` module.

 ```py